trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 - `<transaction_hash>`: Transaction ID to use for debugging.
 You can omit this to simply start the debugger and then load a transaction later.
 - `--network`: The network to connect to.
+- `--url`: Allows you to specify a provider URL to connect to, in place of `--network`.
+If this option is used, the debugger may be used outside of a Truffle project.
 - `--fetch-external`: Allows the debugger to download source from source verification services to debug transactions involving external contracts.
 When used, a transaction hash is required.
 May be abbreviated `-x`.
 - `--compile-tests`: Allows the debugger to compile [Solidity test contracts](../testing/writing-tests-in-solidity).
 Implies `--compile-all`.
 - `--compile-all`: Forces the debugger to recompile all contracts, even when it would otherwise judge doing so unnecessary.
 Compilation results are not saved.